-3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in analyzing the strategies Marquart uses to characterize the upper Midwest.
-They are less perceptive in their understanding of the passage or Marquart's strategies, or the explanation or examples may be particularly limited or simplistic.
+3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in analyzing how Johnson crafts his denial of the woman's request.
+They are less perceptive in their understanding of the passage or Johnson's strategies, or the explanation or examples may be particularly limited or simplistic.
 The essays may show less maturity in control of writing.